 If early freedom is a goal that you have, then you might want to consider using your home to accelerate this process through a principle called “house hacking”.

-8 House Hacking Strategies To Create Passive Income
+8 House Hacking Strategies for Passive Income

 1. Rent Out a Bedroom in Your Home

 Of course, make sure to do a proper credit and background check before letting a stranger into your home.
-You will also want to collect a security deposit and sign a formal lease, even if the terms are month-to-month.
+You will also want to collect a security deposit and sign a lease, even if the terms are month-to-month.
 This will protect you if you get into a messy renter situation where someone refuses to pay.

 Do your due diligence and you’ll find a suitable renter who will happily help you pocket a nice monthly rental check.
+You can use sites like Craiglist or Facebook to find a good match.

 2. Rent Out Your Home, While Living in One Room